IBM/openapi-to-graphql/getting_started/quickstart.md

 oasgraph [OAS path]
 ```

-To see your GraphQL server, go [here](http://localhost:3001/graphql).
+To see your GraphQL server in action, go to [http://localhost:3001/graphql](http://localhost:3001/graphql).